EdDataScienceEES/tutorial-sroles1/docs/index.md

 However, we must remember that interactivity alone does not make a good graphic.
 We must always refer to the best practices of data visualisation and design principles and know that static plots are better suited to certain scenarios.
 For example static plots are best for reports which emphasise what you the creator has highlighted.

+In the next two plotting approaches will with use plotly to show an alternative method of visualisation.

 <a name="continvar"></a>
 # Parallel coordinate plots: Multiple continuous variable